 Nike of Paionios

 This Parian marble statue was carved by the famous sculptor Paionois of Mendi around 421 BCE.
-It was sculpted to give an impression that Nike, the Goddess of Victory, was triumphantly descending from Mount Olympos.
+It was sculpted to give an impression that Nike, the goddess of victory, was triumphantly descending from Mount Olympos.

-Click this image for another view of this statue.
+See another view of this statue.

-Copyright © 2017-2018 by Lawrence Rodrigues.
+Copyright © 2017 – 2019 by Lawrence Rodrigues.
 All rights reserved.